This stamp commemorates the 100th anniversary of the Wright brother’s first flight.

 Born in 1867 and 1871, Wilbur and Orville Wright had been interested in science and technology from a young age.
 After receiving a flying toy as a gift from their father in 1878, they became fascinated with flight and sought to develop a heavier-than-air flying machine that could carry a man.

 Beginning in 1899, the Wright brothers initially experimented with gliders.
 Within four years, they had built their first airplane.
 With a wingspan of 40 feet and a 152-pound, 12-horsepower engine, this plane was unlike anything seen before.

 When the Wrights approached the US military about their invention, they were met with skepticism.
-The brothers were relatively unheard of, and the military had just spent 50,000 dollars attempting to create a flying machine, only to fail.
-It was not until 1908 that the brothers received a contract from the military.
-The Wrights then performed a series of tests and demonstrations at Kitty Hawk, which received heavy coverage from newspapers.
-After those trials, Wilbur went to France and made many successful demonstrations of their invention.
-Soon, the entire world knew about their wondrous airplane.
+The brothers were relatively unheard of, and the military had just spent $50,000 attempting to create a flying machine, only to fail.
+Then in 1908, the Wrights staged successful test flights in France that finally convinced the Department of War.
+They received a contract and were commissioned to build the first army airplane, Signal Corps No. 1, the Wright Military Flyer.

 The brothers built the plane and tested it on July 27, 1909, at Fort Myer in Arlington County, Virginia, with President William Howard Taft, his wife, and a crowd of others present.
 Orville piloted while Wilbur assisted in a successful test flight lasting one hour, 12 minutes, and 40 seconds, a record at the time.
 They flew at an average of 40 miles per hour, showed the plane could be maneuvered in any direction, and land without damage.